 Healthy, green living can be simple and practical.
 And I’m here to show you how.

-Moving along to 2014, I wanted to know how the heck I could afford our “green” lifestyle now with two kids and while on mat leave (I was a green building and corporate sustainability consultant working with one of the top engineering firms in the country).
+On my second maternity leave in 2015, I wanted to know how the heck I could afford our “green” lifestyle with two kids while on mat leave.
 So I did a really deep dive into the research and reports to learn whether it really was important to be eating organic and using natural products.

-Over the past 5 years of researching and label-reading, I grew frustrated.
+Over years of researching and label-reading, I grew frustrated.
 The environmentalists and health advocates were telling me that my shampoos and soaps are killing me.
 Industry and lobby groups are busy glossing over the issue with pretty packaging and marketing jargon.

 I just wanted to understand the facts and it was taking up WAY too much time.
 To be honest, I was ready to throw in the towel and forget about trying to be green.

 But I couldn’t unlearn what I’d learned.
 I couldn’t just go back to using products that I knew were bad for me and the environment because I thought it was easier.
 And I realized that there must be other people like me.
 Other people who wanted to embrace green living, but were finding it too hard to fit into an already hectic life.

 I wanted to inspire others to make simple changes – for their health, and the health of the planet.
 And I wanted it to be simple.

 And so, Green at Home was born – a social media and blog campaign to help others green their homes without the greenwashing, fear, and shame that are so common when reading about green living.
 I wanted to show that ‘green’ doesn’t have to be expensive or inconvenient.
 In working with clients across North America, I’ve proven that just about anyone can embrace a healthier way of life and I would love to help you too.